 The lodging property associated with a systemwide reservation service is connected to the system via a nationwide toll-free telephone number.
-The telephone number is widely distributed by the marketing and sales departments of the corporation.
-The potential guest who dials this toll-free number is greeted by an operator located at the central reservation headquarters.
+The telephone number has been widely distributed by the marketing and sales departments of the corporation.
+The potential guest who dials this toll-free number will be greeted by an operator located at the central reservation headquarters.
 This operator has access to the computerized data bank of available rooms at each participating lodging property, so that, for example, a request for a certain type of room for three consecutive nights (February 15, 16, and 17) at a property in Boston can be matched through the data bank.
 If the participating property has rooms available for those nights, the request can be processed.
 If it does not have space available, the operator can suggest properties in the reservation/referral system that do have rooms available.

-After the operator determines that the guest's room request can be satisfied, he or she asks for the arrival time.
+After the operator has determined that the guest's room request can be satisfied, he or she will ask when the arrival time will be.
 The many lodging properties in the industry have different policies on how long they will hold a reserved room; some will hold the room until 6:00 P.M., for example, while others will hold the reservation only until 4:00 P.M.
 In any case, the time of arrival is extremely important to the hotel's income.
-Rooms held for guests who do not show and that cannot be resold adversely affect the front office manager's ability to produce income.
+Rooms that are held for guests who do not show, and that cannot be resold, adversely affect the front office manager's ability to produce income.
 The maxim that "a room unsold is an opportunity lost forever" has profound implications for the profit-and-loss statement.

-Because the hotel must have lead time to resell a no-show reservation and because guests want to ensure that their accommodations will not be resold before they arrive, a system must be in place to meet the needs of each.
+Because the hotel must have enough lead time to resell a no-show reservation and because guests want to ensure that their accommodations will not be resold before they arrive, a system must be in place to meet the needs of both the hotel and the guests.
 Both computerized and traditional reservations systems can offer various levels of reservation assurance to accomplish this goal via advanced, confirmed, and guaranteed reservations.